Filter Blogs By

 Here are some of them.

 The skin patch contains testosterone and is applied to the skin once every 24 hours.
 This medicated patch is used by men with low-t and is absorbed through the skin and helps the body attain normal testosterone levels.
-Testosterone skin patches help control your testosterone condition; however, it will not cure.
+Testosterone skin patches help control your testosterone condition; however, they will not cure the problem.
 This means that the patient must continue using testosterone, even if they feel well.
 However, it is essential to note that there have been reported side effects in doses that use the patches more than recommended by the doctor.
-The side effects include stroke, heart failures, liver diseases, heart attack, and seizures.
+The side effects include stroke, heart failure, liver disease, heart attack, and seizures.

 Androgel is a gel that contains testosterone and is absorbed through the skin for the treatment of low-t.
 Other testosterone replacement gels include Androderm, Fortesta, and Testim.
 Using Androgel every day can help increase your levels of testosterone.
 It is important to note that Androgel can be transferred from one individual to another if your skin comes into contact.
 Women and children should avoid contact with a person who has applied Androgel.

 Striant Mucoadhesive System is a tablet that contains testosterone.
 Patients often absorb Striant through the gums, but the tablet is not swallowed or chewed.
 The tablet is placed at the gum just above the incisors’ tooth.
 The tablet is then held in place by pressing through the upper lip.
 This will allow the tablet to stick to the gum for twelve hours.
 If it falls off, it is recommended that the patient throws it away and replace it with a new one.
 Overdosing of this tablet can result in serious consequences, including heart failure and stroke.